-IIf you're not into the traditional colours of Christmas, but like to participate in the gift giving because it's fun or you'd really like to share a gift with your loved one to say thanks for all they've done this year — then skip the traditional green and red paper and opt for something that will pique their interest.
+If you're not into the traditional meaning of Christmas, but like to participate in the gift giving because it's fun, or you'd really like to share a gift with your loved one to say thanks for all they've done this year — then skip the traditional green and red paper and opt for something that will pique their interest.

 Furoshiki: Gift wrapping with fabric